Lendino, J. (2012) How to buy an ebook Reader? PC Magazine.

 The GSU Library offers access to thousands of ebooks.
 You can read these ebooks online.
 Many of the ebooks can also be downloaded so that you can read them off-line.
 Ebook platforms and features vary by the company that offers the ebook.
 The chart below compares four different ebook platforms and explains the available features.

 GilFind : You can search for eBooks in the GSU Library's GilFind catalog just as you would search for traditional print books.
-There's no limiter specifically for eBooks, but after you perform a search, there is a limiting option in the left column for "electronic" that will help narrow down your search.
+There's no limiter specifically for eBooks before you perform your search.
+After you search, refine your results to show only "full access online" and the "books" format to see eBooks.

 Discover: The default search box on the library homepage is Discover.
 The Discover search tool has a limiter especially for eBooks.
 Look for this limiter in the left hand column after you perform an initial search.